AndrewJBateman/ionic-angular-tutorial/README.md

 ## :books: General info

 * [Leaflet](https://leafletjs.com/) has lots of options for map control & user interaction
-* [Leafket Marker](https://leafletjs.com/reference-1.7.1.html#marker) used to display clickable/draggable icons on the map
+* [Leaflet Marker](https://leafletjs.com/reference-1.7.1.html#marker) used to display clickable/draggable icons on the map

 ## :camera: Screenshots